ybanens/survey-tool/content/1-setup.md

 7. Click the Submit button.{% endcapture %}
 {% include card.md header="Registering a survey" text=text %}

-Accessing the survey
-Accessing the survey
+## Accessing the survey

+{% capture text %}
 1. You will have received an email to your Griffith Outlook account which contains a link to open the survey.
 For now, click on the https://prodsurvey.rcs.griffith.edu.au/prodls200/admin link that you see on the screen in front of you.
-NOTE:  You can bookmark this page or add it to your Favorites for easy access later on.
+NOTE:  You can bookmark this page or add it to your Favorites for easy access later on.{% endcapture %}

-Logging in to LimeSurvey
+{% include card.md header="Accessing the survey" text=text %}

-Logging in to LimeSurvey
+## Logging in to LimeSurvey

+{% capture text %}
 1. Log in again with your Griffith “s” number and password, then click the Log in button.
 NOTE:  Your Griffith Single Sign-On credentials have been automatically authenticated with LimeSurvey login.
 2. Click on the List surveys button.
 Any surveys you have created will be listed.
 3. Click on the survey you want to open.
 4. Read any warnings (shown in brown) and any information panels (shown in blue).
-The large buttons on the screen are highlighted blue (available) or grey (not available at this time).
+The large buttons on the screen are highlighted blue (available) or grey (not available at this time).{% endcapture %}
+{% include card.md header="Logging in to LimeSurvey" text=text %}

-Texts and general settings
+## Texts and general settings

-Survey properties - Title
+{% capture text %}
 1. Click on the large Edit text elements and general settings button on the screen.
 2. Click into the Title: text box.
 3. Add:    (S)    to the end of the Title to indicate that the survey is in Sandpit.
-This can be deleted when the survey is upgraded to Production.
+This can be deleted when the survey is upgraded to Production.{% endcapture %}

-Survey description
-Survey properties - Description
+{% include card.md header="Survey properties - Title" text=text %}

+## Survey description

+{% capture text %}
 1. Click into the Description: text box.
-2. Type:    Do YOU have a healthy lifestyle?
+2. Type:    Do YOU have a healthy lifestyle?{% endcapture %}

-Understanding the HTML toolbar
+{% include card.md header="Survey properties - Description" text=text %}

-Understanding the HTML toolbar
+## Understanding the HTML toolbar

+{% capture text %}
 The HTML toolbar provides options for text formatting in any LimeSurvey text box that allows it.
 Most of the buttons will be familiar to you as they are very similar to the functions you see on the Microsoft Word ribbon.
 The first button on the toolbar expands and collapses the text box and is useful if you have a lot of text or a lot of formatting.
 1. Explore and familiarise yourself with the buttons on the HTML toolbar.
-2. In the Description: text box, Bold the text YOU.
+2. In the Description: text box, Bold the text YOU.{% endcapture %}
+{% include card.md header="Understanding the HTML toolbar" text=text %}

-Add images
+## Add images

-Survey properties - adding images
+{% capture text %}
 An image might be a corporate or brand logo, especially if you are conducting collaborative research.
 1. Still in the Description: text box, insert some <Enter>s before the text, then position the insertion point at the top.
 2. On the HTML toolbar, click the Insert image button.